Best Window Breakers | Tested & Reviewed

 • 0.7 ounces

-If you need a glass breaker for vehicle use, the Resqme Escape Tool is a great choice that is convenient and easy to use.
+If you need a glass breaker for vehicle use, the Resqme Escape Tool is a great choice, as it is convenient and easy to use.

 Automatic Center Punch